microsoft/WhatTheHack/030-ConversationalAI/Student/Challenge7-CICD.md

-# Challenge 7: CI/CD for your Bot Solution
+# Challenge 7: Implement DevOps best practices into your Bot
 [< Previous Challenge](./Challenge6-ACS.md) - **[Home](../README.md)**
 ## Introduction
 Now that we've finished deployed our Bot into Azure.
 In order to make it a enterprise level repeatable solution.
 The team need to automate CI/CD pipeline